WHAT IS CIRCA?

-Although the word is overused, it’s this very purpose that defines CIRCA and drives the community we are building, forward.
-Our vision to invest in the future of art and culture united us with artists like Ai Weiwei who called for resistance in a series of 30 films from inside protest movements in Hong Kong and beyond; Tony Cokes who broadcast the final, devastating words spoken by Elijah McClain before his death at the hands of police; Vivienne Westwood who celebrated her 80th birthday by demanding, from behind the screen, that the world embraces nuclear disarmament; AA Bronson + General Idea who continue to destigmatize HIV/AIDS by turning the conversation viral; and Patti Smith whose prose projected a vital message of hope and unity around the world, as we entered a New Year without direction.
+This very purpose that defines CIRCA and drives the community we are building, forward.
+Our vision to invest in the future of art and culture has united us with artists such as Ai Weiwei who called for social action with an autobiographical series of 30 new films; Tony Cokes who broadcast the final, devastating words spoken by Elijah McClain before his untimely death at the hands of police in the US; Vivienne Westwood who celebrated her 80th birthday by demanding that the world embraces nuclear disarmament; David Hockney who’s global message of hope marked the beginning of a new chapter post-COVID, AA Bronson + General Idea who continue to destigmatize HIV/AIDS by turning the conversation viral; and Patti Smith whose prose projected a vital message of hope and unity around the world, as we entered a New Year without direction.

 “I’m delighted to see the fantastic outcome from our Let’s Do London collaboration with CIRCA.
 The curated series of artist led projects on London’s famous Piccadilly Lights became real talking points throughout 2021 and played a huge role in building confidence and attracting people back to central London.
 This is a wonderful legacy that will help to support London’s artists and curators of tomorrow.”Justine Simons OBE, Deputy Mayor of Culture and Creative Industries